bbauska/JS-svg/README.md

 svg.createGradient('random-gradient', 'linear', colours, Gen.random(0, 360));
 </pre>

-Now to the filter.
-As with our other examples, our first node will be an feTurbulence primitive, which will act as our primary textural source.
+<p>Now to the filter.
+As with our other examples, our first node will be an
+feTurbulence primitive, which will act as our primary textural source.
 The numOctaves will vary between 2 and 7, which will allow for quite a degree of variation in the level of detail.
-The baseFrequency and seed we'll also randomize.
+The baseFrequency and seed we'll also randomize.</p>

 <pre>
 // <i>Initalize the filter.</i>